stefanvangastel/webpage-in-iphone-frame/README.md

 You can either run a container or host the php file yourself.

 ### Docker
-`docker run -d -p 80:80 -e URL_1=http://creativiteiten.nl stefanvangastel/webpage-in-iphone-frame`
+`docker run -d -p 80:80 -e URL_1=http://example.com -e URL_2=http://foo.bar stefanvangastel/webpage-in-iphone-frame`

 [![stefanvangastel/webpage-in-iphone-frame docker image](http://dockeri.co/image/stefanvangastel/webpage-in-iphone-frame)](https://registry.hub.docker.com/u/stefanvangastel/webpage-in-iphone-frame/)

 ### Webserver
 Make sure you have a webserver that can run PHP and place the contents of this repo in the documentroot.
-Ten access:
+Then access:
 `http://mywebsite/index.php?URL_1=http://example.com`

 ## Build
 Build the dockerfile yourself by:

 * Cloning this repo
-* Running `docker build -t stefanvangastel/webpage-in-iphone-frame .` in the cloned directory/
+* Running `docker build -t stefanvangastel/webpage-in-iphone-frame .` in the cloned directory